hammingweight/fim_sidecar/README.md

 hello-server   2/2     Running   0          10s
 ```

-Create a tunnel to minikube
+If you're using Minikube, create a tunnel

 ```
 $ minikube tunnel